PedroNinoLaz/Proyecto001/README.md.txt

 	git push -u origin main

-…or push an existing repository from the command line
+â€¦or push an existing repository from the command line
 	git remote add origin https://github.com/PedroNinoLaz/Proyecto001.git
 	git branch -M main
 	git push -u origin main

-…or import code from another repository
+â€¦or import code from another repository
 	You can initialize this repository with code from a Subversion, Mercurial, or TFS project.